dex-nonix/4Real/faster_backend/message_tool_order.md

 #### Testing & Verification
 - Unit: sequence allocation atomicity; uniqueness of `(history_id, seq)`.
 - Integration: simulate interleaved `on_chat_model_stream`, `on_tool_start`, `on_tool_end`, `complete` and verify DB order by `seq` and UI grouping/rendering.
-- Backfill: run migration on existing histories and verify stable ordering and rendering.